WCRP-CMIP/cmipcite/README.md

 This gives you, the package/application developer, as much freedom as possible to set the versions of different packages.
-However, the tradeoff with this freedom is that you may install incompatible versions of CMIP Cite's dependencies
+However, the tradeoff with this freedom is that you may install incompatible versions of cmipcite's dependencies
 (we cannot test all combinations of dependencies, particularly ones which haven't been released yet!).
 Hence, you may run into installation issues.
-If you believe these are because of a problem in CMIP Cite, please [raise an issue](https://github.com/WCRP-CMIP/cmipcite/issues).
+If you believe these are because of a problem in cmipcite, please [raise an issue](https://github.com/WCRP-CMIP/cmipcite/issues).

-The (non-locked) version of CMIP cite can be installed with
+The (non-locked) version of cmipcite can be installed with

 === "pip"
     ```sh